The long War, Part 17 / the retaking of Tata castle with a “petard”

 The Ottomans’ rule of Győr was disturbing the supply lines of the Imperial troops between the castles of Komárom and Esztergom so the retaking of Győr became a priority.
-The assault on Tata castle was a preliminary step in order to take Győr castle back.
+The assault on Tata Castle was a preliminary step to take Győr Castle back.
 This way Győr could be isolated from Buda because at Tata there was a crossing place through the marshlands that reached the Danube river.
 As a result of this, the Pasha of Buda would not have been able to send reinforcement to Győr.
 More about Győr Castle here:

 Pálffy and the plotters of the assault have collected all the information about Tata and they have also obtained a so-called „patara”, a petard, that had never been used in Hungary before.
 The application of this explosive is said to have been suggested by Johann Bernstein, the expert, and inventor of such devices and explosives.
-Bernstein visited Pálffy at Érsekújvár (Nové Zámky) on 20 May 1597 and next day they went together to Komárom castle.
+Bernstein visited Pálffy at Érsekújvár (Nové Zámky) on 20 May 1597 and the next day they went together to Komárom castle.
 (It is said to be likely that Nádasdy Ferenc didn’t take part in this military action.)
 The petard was at Komárom already and the soldiers of the campaign soon arrived, 2,00-3,000 men in all, Hungarians, Germans, and Walloons.
 They asked for 500 Hungarian Hajdú soldiers from Esztergom, too, but they were late to arrive.
 They had to wait for them because the assault couldn`t have happened without them.
 After all, the Hajdú soldiers were supposed to lead the assault.

 Finally, the Hajdú soldiers arrived at the military camp of Almás on 21 May but the attack had to be delayed for the next day because of the exhausted soldiers.
 This delay was dangerous because their secret assault could have been discovered so they guarded the camp very tightly and stopped all the traffic on the roads.
 We will see why the Hajsús were so indispensable in this military action.
 You can read more about Hajdú soldiers, the infamous light infantrymen who were herders of Hungarian grey cattle between two wars: